 A day in China is simply not complete without tea.
-It is an indispensable part of life for Chinese people, and appears in almost every major event in a Chinese person's life, for instance, birth celebrations, weddings, funerals, and even every major holiday.
-Tea plant is native to China.
+It is an indispensable part of life for Chinese people and appears in almost every major event in a Chinese person's life, for instance, birth celebrations, weddings, funerals, and even every major holiday.
+The tea plant is native to China.
 It is believed that Tea was first discovered over 2,000 years ago and its popularity has grown continuously.
 Today, it can be found across the globe.

 Chinese Tea Types

-Dark Tea: Dark Tea is unique among teas because it improves with age like a fine wine.
-As the tea's leaves age they become increasingly dark which gives Dark Tea its name.
-Dark Tea is also often called compressed tea because it is commonly compressed into bricks, cakes, bowls, or mushrooms to ease in transport.
+Dark Tea is unique among teas because it improves with age like a fine wine.
+As the tea's leaves age, they become increasingly dark which gives Dark Tea its name.
+Dark Tea is also often called compressed tea because it is commonly compressed into bricks, cakes, bowls, or mushrooms to ease transport.
 The most famous of all Dark Teas is Puer tea.
 Puer tea is reputed to be able to reduce blood pressure and help in losing weight.
-Dark Teas are rich and full-bodied tea with a pleasant aroma and beautiful liquid.
+Dark Teas are rich and full-bodied teas with a pleasant aroma and beautiful liquid.

 Oolong Tea is partly fermented.
 Its processing is in the middle between the freshness of Green Tea and the dark richness of Red Tea.
 Oolong's leaves are green in the middle and red on the edges.
 The production methods for Oolong Tea are very complicated and time-consuming but are worth the effort.
 Oolong Tea has a fresh rich taste and some of the better examples of aroma and taste hint of orchids.
 There are two famous types of Oolong Tea: Tie Guanyin (Iron Goddess) Tea and Gaoshan Oolong.
 Both teas are fresh and full of flavor.